pengfeinie/pengfeinie.github.io/_posts/2020-05-01-how-to-install-carla-in-windows.md

 Python is a widely used high-level programming language first launched in 1991.
 Since then, Python has been gaining popularity and is considered as one of the most popular and flexible server-side programming languages.

 Unlike most Linux distributions, Windows does not come with the Python programming language by default.
-However, you can
+However, you can **on your Windows server or local machine** in just a few easy steps.[^1]。

 [^1]: https://phoenixnap.com/kb/how-to-install-python-3-windows

-** on your Windows server or local machine** in just a few easy steps.

 ## Download & Install carla